-Many years ago, when our children were younger, one of my closest friends, who is now in the presence of our Savior, renamed the two of us: Miss Construed and Miss Understood.
+Many years ago, one of my dearest friends, who is now in the presence of our Savior, renamed the two of us: Miss Construed and Miss Understood.
 For a time, conversations we would have with a couple of other people often seemed to break down and, despite our best intentions, what we meant to communicate was not what they heard; the uneasiness between us all was palpable.

 We would nervously laugh and say that Miss Construed and Miss Understood were simply not making themselves clear or that the others were merely “deaf” to our actual thoughts.
 But neither of us found humor in the division and it wasn’t funny when our own friendship was strained a couple of years later by words that were misunderstood and misconstrued.

 Throughout that time, the Lord was teaching me, in hard ways, the importance of words spoken (and even unspoken), how they are said, and how they are “heard.”
 I am thankful that, by God’s grace, she and I forgave each other and recognized that words can so easily build us up or tear us down; but they can also be used to reconcile and grow us.